 However, the Buccelattis work is not exclusively concerned with excavation, but also with preservation.
 Once the war in Syria began, the Buccelattis have been involved in the Urkesh Extended Project, the mission of which is to “actively preserve” the Tell Mozan site.
 Giorgio Buccelatti developed a new way to protect the walls of the site by using “protective covers on a scaffolding of steel piping that display the form of the mudbrick walls, and yet are low-cost, renewable, and constructed by skilled local workmen in local workshops.”
 The Buccelatis have actively involved “local populations, via widespread cultural education and participation in conservation work, extended to younger generation.”
 Their extensive work on this project earned them recognition and awards from the Archaeological Institute of America, the Chinese Academy of Social Science and the European Union.

-More information about Dr.Giorgio Buccellati and Dr. Marilyn Kelly-Buccellati’s success and the other winners of this prestigious award can be found here.
+More information about Dr.Giorgio Buccellati and Dr. Marilyn Kelly-Buccellati’s success and the prestigious award can be found here.